AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ```

-Note that the base type's Id can also be changed, if necessary, to be more meaningful.
+Note that if necessary, the base type's Id can also be changed to be more meaningful.

 # SdsType API

 The REST APIs provide programmatic access to read and write SDS data.
 The APIs in this section
 interact with SdsTypes.
 When working in .NET, convenient SDS Client Libraries are available.
 The ISdsMetadataService interface, accessed using the `SdsService.GetMetadataService()` helper,
 defines the available functions.
-See [Types](#types) for general SdsType information.
+See [Types](#types) for general type-related information.

 ***********************